Steward Assets

 EXAMPLE: HP moves to a product-as-a-service model for printer ink

 HP Inc. has transitioned from selling printer ink cartridges to offering “‪Instant Ink”, an ink subscription service.
-This service model helps reduce environmental and financial costs by using larger cartridges (fewer shipments & packaging) and ensuring used ones are recycled.11
+This service model helps reduce environmental and financial costs by using larger cartridges (fewer shipments and packaging) and ensuring used ones are recycled.11

 Extend the life span of products and equipment